Monsters, Inc.: Writing

-The idea of a monster buddy for the lead monster emerged at an April 6, 1998 "story summit" in Burbank with employees from Disney and Pixar.
+The idea of a monster buddy for the lead monster emerged at a "story summit" in Burbank with employees from Disney and Pixar, held on April 6, 1998.
 A term coined by Lasseter, a "story summit" was a crash exercise that would yield a finished story in only two days.
-Such a character, the group agreed, would give the lead monster someone to talk to about his predicament.
+The group agreed that a buddy character would give the lead monster someone to talk to about his predicament.
 Development artist Ricky Nierva drew a concept sketch of a rounded, one-eyed monster as a concept for the character, and everyone was generally receptive to it.
-Docter named the character Mike for the father of his friend Frank Oz, a director and Muppet performer.
+Docter named the character Mike, after the father of his friend Frank Oz, a director and Muppet performer (and the voice of Fungus).
 Jeff Pidgeon and Jason Katz story-boarded a test in which Mike helps Sulley choose a tie for work, and Mike Wazowski soon became a vital character in the film.
 Originally, Mike had no arms and had to use his legs as appendages; however, due to some technical difficulties, arms were soon added to him.

-Screenwriter Daniel Gerson joined Pixar in 1999 and worked on the film with the filmmakers on a daily basis for almost two years.
+Screenwriter Daniel Gerson joined Pixar in 1999 and worked daily on the film with the filmmakers for almost two years.
 He considered it his first experience in writing a feature film.
 He explained, "I would sit with Pete [Docter] and David Silverman and we would talk about a scene and they would tell me what they were looking for.
 I would make some suggestions and then go off and write the sequence.
 We'd get together again and review it and then hand it off to a story artist.
 Here's where the collaborative process really kicked in.
 The board artist was not beholden to my work and could take liberties here and there.
 Sometimes, I would suggest an idea about making the joke work better visually.
 Once the scene moved on to animation, the animators would plus the material even further."

-Docter has cited the 1973 film Paper Moon as inspiration for the concept of someone experiencing getting stuck with a kid who turns out to be the real expert, and he credits Lasseter for coming up with the “laughter is ten times more powerful than fear” concept.
+Docter has cited the 1973 film Paper Moon as inspiration for the concept of someone experiencing getting stuck with a kid who turns out to be the real expert, and he credits Lasseter for coming up with the "laughter is ten times more powerful than fear" concept.

 Casting

-Bill Murray was considered for the voice role of James P. "Sulley" Sullivan.
-He screen tested for the role and was interested, but when Pete Docter was unable to make contact with him, he took it as a "no".
+Bill Murray was considered for the voice role of Sulley.
+He screen-tested for the role and was interested, but Docter was unable to make contact with him to formally offer the part.
 The voice role of Sulley went to John Goodman, the longtime co-star of the comedy series Roseanne and a regular in the films of the Coen brothers.
-Goodman interpreted the character to himself as the monster equivalent of a National Football League player.
+Goodman interpreted the character as the monster equivalent of a National Football League player.
 "He's like a seasoned lineman in the tenth year of his career," he said at the time.
 "He is totally dedicated and a total pro."
-Billy Crystal, having regretted turning down the part of Buzz Lightyear years prior, accepted that of Mike Wazowski, Sulley's one-eyed best friend and scare assistant.
+Billy Crystal, regretting having turned down the part of Buzz Lightyear years prior, accepted that of Mike Wazowski, Sulley's one-eyed best friend and scare assistant.